MikeHongyuanFan/LoanManagementAPI/ReadMe/API_Relationship_Validation_Results.md

 # API Relationship Validation Results

-This document presents the results of validating the API relationships documented in the API Connection Structure document against the actual code implementation.
+This document presents the results of validating the API relationships documented in the API Connection Structure document against the actual code implementation and integration tests.

 ## Validation Methodology